Congo looks to insect farming in fight against hunger

 In a 2013 report, the FAO hailed insect cultivation as a practical and environmentally-friendly tool to boost food production as supply struggles to keep pace with global population growth.

-The report notes insects are bountiful, widely consumed and contain high levels of protein, fat, vitamins, fiber and minerals.
-They tend to require less feed and yield more meat per kilogram than traditional protein sources.
+The report notes insects are bountiful, widely consumed and contain high levels of protein, fat, vitamins, fibre and minerals.
+They tend to require less feed and yield more meat per kilogramme than traditional protein sources.

 Insects can also be raised in confined spaces with little capital investment, lowering barriers to entry for women, who struggle to access land and credit, the report said.